RADAR-base/RADAR-RestApi/README.md

 ## Setup
 This project uses `git submodule`.
 When cloning, please use the command `git clone --recursive`.
 For already cloned repos, use `git submodule update --init --recursive` to update modules.

+To deploy the war do:
+- edit the `device-catalog.yml` configuration file and specify its location in `radar.yml`
-Before deploying the war file edit the `radar.yml` config file and then copy it into `/usr/local/tomcat/conf/`.
-If your installation uses a different path you need to modify the variable `pathFile` in `org.radarcns.config.Properties` After that
+- edit the `radar.yml` config file and then copy it your config folder.
+Paths checked to find the config file are
+  - `/usr/share/tomcat8/conf/`
+  - `/usr/local/tomcat/conf/radar/`
-- Run `./gradlew build`
+- run `./gradlew build`
 - Copy the radar.war located at `build/libs/` in `/usr/local/tomcat/webapp/`

-The application log file is located at `/usr/local/tomcat/log/radar-restapi.log`.
-You need to modify this location, update the file tag in `/resources/logback.xml`
-The log `rolling policy` entails you have a folder named `archived` under your log pah.
-If you do not have it, you must create it before running the project.
+By default, log messages are redirected to the `STDOUT`.

 The api documentation is located at `<your-server-address>:<port>/radar/api/swagger.json`